ISR effects on loop corrections of a top pair-production at the ILC: Results and discussions

 \subsection{Input parameters}

 The input parameters used in this report are listed in Table \ref{parameters}.
-The masses of the light quarks (i.e., other than the top quark) and $W$ boson are chosen to be consistent with low-energy experiments\cite{Khiem2015192}.
+The mass of the light quarks (i.e., other than the top quark) and $W$ boson are chosen to be consistent with low-energy experiments\cite{Khiem2015192}.
 Other particle masses are taken from recent measurements\cite{Olive:2016xmw}.
-The weak mixing angle is obtained using the on-shell condition $\sin^2{\theta_W} = 1- m_W^2/m_Z^2$ because of our renormalization scheme.
-The fine-structure constant $\alpha=1/137.0359859$ is taken from the low-energy limit of Thomson scattering, again because of our renormalization scheme.
+The weak mixing-angle is given using the on-shell condition $\sin^2{\theta_W} = 1- m_W^2/m_Z^2$ because of our renormalization scheme.
+The fine-structure constant $\alpha=1/137.0359859$ is obtained from the low-energy limit of Thomson scattering, because of the renormalization scheme used.